-

 What is a credit-builder loan?

 Credit-building loans involve making fixed payments over a set term, such as $100 for 24 months, and the lender places the payments in a locked account.
-The lender also reports the payments to the credit bureaus to help build a better credit score.
-Once the term is over, the lender releases the funds to you, usually minus interest paid as a fee for the service.
+Payments are reported to the credit bureaus to help build a better credit score.
+Once the term is over, you get your funds back, usually minus some fees for the service.

 5 credit-builder loans to build credit